 Semantic ETL – conceptual data integration model

-Semantic ETL and data integration follows the same blueprint.The difference is that the Staging Area is in RDF/OWL.
+Semantic ETL and data integration follow the same blueprint.
+The difference is that the Staging Area is in RDF/OWL.
 This constitutes two steps:

+Extract the Source data, transform it, and load it into the RDF/OWL staging area.
 The staging schema is a one-to-one representation of the XSD/XBRL or database source.
 The import populates staging classes with data.
 This step is dumb and tool-based.

+Extract triples from Staging and transform the information into our target ontology.
 This step involves business rules, matching, and data integration.
 We use Semantic Technologies for mapping and ETL.
 (TopQuadrant‘s SPINMap a W3C member submission)

 Business Rules and Processing